gardener/documentation/website/documentation/getting-started/features/workerless-shoots.md

 In a scenario where you already have multiple clusters, you can use it for orchestration (leases) or factor out components that require many CRDs.

-As part of the control plane, the following components are deployed in the seed cluster for workerless Shoot:
+As part of the control plane, the following components are deployed in the seed cluster for workerless shoot:
 - etcds
 - kube-apiserver
 - kube-controller-manager